n8n-io/n8n-docs/docs/integrations/nodes/n8n-nodes-base.postbin.md

 # Postbin

-[Postbin](https://www.toptal.com/developers/postbin/) is a service that collects all requests to a URL, which you can use to test your API Clients or your WebHooks.
+[Postbin](https://www.toptal.com/developers/postbin/){:target=_blank .external-link} is a service that collects all requests to a URL, which you can use to test your API Clients or your WebHooks.

 ## Send requests

 To send requests to a Postbin bin:

-1. Go to [Postbin](https://www.toptal.com/developers/postbin/) and follow the steps to generate a new bin.
+1. Go to [Postbin](https://www.toptal.com/developers/postbin/){:target=_blank .external-link} and follow the steps to generate a new bin.
 Postbin gives you a unique URL, including a bin ID.
 2. In the Postbin node, select the **Request** resource.
 3. Choose the type of **Operation** you want to perform.
 4. Enter your bin ID in **Bin ID**.